nikita-mathur/CV-Resume/README.md

 * Research and Data Analysis, Crunchyroll,
   Spring 2020.
-  - Developed a research proposal stating the proposed plan details, budget, timeline, and desired outcomes.
+  - Developed a research proposal with plan details, budget, and timeline to create brand awareness and improve existing brand image of Crunchyroll among animé fans.
   - Conducted consumer analysis using using Tableau and Microsoft Excel, and media and competitor analyses using Statista and Mintel as secondary research sources.